mpv-player/mpv/DOCS/man/vo.rst

         Note that this option never affects ``cscale``.

     ``pbo``
         Enable use of PBOs.
+On some drivers this can be faster, especially if the source video size is huge (e.g. so called "4K" video).
+On other drivers it might be slower or cause latency issues.

-This is slightly faster, but can sometimes lead to sporadic and temporary image corruption (in theory, because reupload is not retried when it fails), and perhaps actually triggers slower paths with drivers that don't support PBOs properly.
+        In theory, this can sometimes lead to sporadic and temporary image corruption (because reupload is not retried when it fails).

     ``dither-depth=<N|no|auto>``
         Set dither target depth to N. Default: no.